violet-quartz/violet-quartz.github.io/_posts/2023-12-22-python-parallel-and-concurrent-programming.md

 # do something...
 some_lock.release()
 ```
-Rember to release the lock if there is exception thrown.
+Remember to release the lock if there is exception thrown.
 ```python
 some_lock.acquire()
 try: